TryItOnline/cixl/README.md

 Examples should work in the most recent version and run clean in ```valgrind```, outside of that I can't really promise much at the moment.
 Current work is focused on profiling and filling obvious gaps in functionality.

 ### Getting Started
 You may try Cixl online [here](https://tio.run/#cixl).
-To get it running locally, you'll need a reasonably modern C compiler with GNU-extensions and CMake installed.
+To build it yourself, you'll need a reasonably modern GCC and CMake installed.
 Building on macOS unfortunately doesn't work yet, as it's missing support for POSIX timers.
-Most Linuxes and BSDs should be fine, I don't know enough about Windows to have a clue.
+Most Linuxes and BSDs should be fine.
+I don't know enough about Windows to say for sure, but back in the days it was certainly possible to get GCC running.
 A basic REPL is included, it's highly recommended to run it through ```rlwrap``` for a less nerve wrecking experience.

 ```
 git clone https://github.com/basic-gongfu/cixl.git